 From that moment, he has surround himself with high quality horsemen and as well as learning off his father has worked for well-respected horsemen Brett Cavanaugh as well as Group 1 winning trainer Mick Kent.
 In 2018 he was selected to work with Hall of Fame trainer Lee Freedman as an integral part of his Singapore operation where he was crowned Premiership Trainer for that season.

 Reece has forged an impeccable record on Victoria’s Picnic circuit as an Amateur Jockey with over 125 winners to his name and an unrivaled career strike-rate of close to 25%.
-He was also crowned the champion Picnic Rider for the 2016-17 season and is one of the most sought after riders on the circuit with horsemanship skills beyond his years.
+He was also crowned the champion Picnic Rider for the 2016-17 season was one of the most sought after riders on the circuit with horsemanship skills beyond his years.

 Returning home to Australia in late 2018, Reece has been an integral part in the establishment and expansion of Mangalore Park’s facilities and can often be seen on raceday dealing with owners and the media.